lygasch/azure-sdk-for-net/src/ResourceManagement/DataFactory/DataFactoryManagement/DataFactoryManagementChangelog.md

 ## Version 4.0.2
 _Release date: 2015.10.22_

 ### Feature Additions

-* New Activity type: AzureMLBatchExecutionActivity.
+* New Activity type: AzureMLUpdateResource, along with a new optional property in the AzureML Linked Service, "updateResourceEndpoint".
-    * Supports all configuration options for an Azure Machine Learning model.
-* Add Recursive property to BlobSource and FileSystemSource.
+   * This Activity takes as input a blob Dataset for an .iLearner file (e.g. produced as output of a retraining batch execution) and uploads it to the indicated management endpoint.

 ## Version 4.0.1
 _Release date: 2015.10.13_